isc-projects/kea/doc/sphinx/arm/hooks.rst

     }</pre>
     </details><br>

-This will log the following data on request, renew and rebind for NA:
+This will log the following data on request, renew, and rebind for NA:

 ::